Beyond the Lake

 Andy Stokes, manager of the local Ace Hardware, refers to the Bear Lake calendar year as a “high/low market.”
 “In the summer, obviously, I mean, to keep up is insane, we’re running like crazy,” he says.
 It’s strange to think about when I consider the calm streets and absolute quiet of the nearby backcountry this time of year.
 Of course, the vast lake has plenty of space to pursue solitude in the summer as well.

-"Snowmobiling in 2018 is a different experience from that of the 80s-child that I remember.
+"Snowmobiling in the 21st century is a different experience from that of the 80s-child that I remember.
 These newer machines feature heated seats, handles, and throttles, plus considerably more power."

 “But then the other, you know, nine months of the year, we hunt, we fish, we play, my kids raise 4H steers, go to the county fair, they did pigs last year.
 And I’m on the volunteer fire department so that keeps me a little busy there.”

 “They have a women’s quilting group every Tuesday,” adds Corey, “and we have Empty Nesters and we have...well, we just party all winter long.
 It’s fun.”

 Outside of the Bear Lake Monster Winterfest, coming to Bear Lake in the winter is a little more mellow — snowshoeing, skiing, ice fishing, sitting by the fire and drinking hot cocoa.
 “There are a lot of places I love to visit,” Nielsen says, “but I wouldn’t want to live anyplace else.”